Early Talent Development Programs: Worth The Investment (And Risk)?

 “If you try to deliver a program and you don’t do it well, word gets out,” Wronski says.
 “Recruiting is expensive.
 If you’re competing for top talent and your program isn’t fine-tuned, word gets around quickly.
 It will leave you settling for talent that may not be as good as you want.”

-Like any other large initiative, building a successful leadership development program requires a close look at investments and a careful measure of results.
+Like any other large initiative, building a successful early career talent strategy, and executing it through strong development programs requires a close look at investments and a careful measure of results.